Part-Based Models Improve Adversarial Robustness: Understanding the Part-Based Models

-The main limitation of our part-based models is the extra labeling cost to obtain the part segmentation labels.
-Here, we investigate how the performance of the part models changes when fewer part annotations are available.
-In particular, we train our part models with the same number of training samples and class labels but a reduced number of segmentation labels.
-In other words, some (10--90\%) of the training samples have both the class and the segmentation labels while the remaining have \emph{only} the class label.
-As expected, the clean accuracy degrades when the model receives less part-level supervision; see Table~\ref{tab:seg_frac}.
-The adversarial accuracy, however, remains more or less the same.
-Nonetheless, all of the part models in Table~\ref{tab:seg_frac} still outperform the ResNet-50 baseline.
-We leave it to future work to improve performance when only a small fraction of training samples are part-annotated.
+The main limitation of our approach is the extra labeling cost to obtain part segmentation labels.
+We investigate how the performance of our models changes when fewer part annotations are available.
+We train part models with the same number of training samples and class labels but a reduced number of segmentation labels, so some (10--90\%) of training samples have both class and segmentation labels while the rest have \emph{only} the class label.
+As expected, the clean accuracy degrades when the model receives less part-level supervision; see \cref{fig:seg_frac}.
+Adversarial accuracy, however, remains more or less the same, and all of the part models still outperform the ResNet-50.

+Given this observation, we attempt to reduce the reliance on the part segmentation labels.
+Surprisingly, we find that \textbf{simple pseudo-labeling can reduce the required training labels down by 90\%!} Using labels generated by another segmentation model results in part models with almost the same accuracy and robustness as the fully-supervised models.
+See \cref{ap:ssec:ssl} and \cref{tab:ssl} for more details.